usagov/usagov-2021/bin/README.md

 Additional scripts are found in the scripts directory which are used by the container at runtime.

+_All_ scripts are intended to be run from root.

 ### The difference between bin/bootstrap and bin/drupal-update
 Bootstrap is establishing or refreshing the configuration files for php, nginx, and new relic on all cms containers, as well as running Drupal updatedb, cim, and cr on cms container instance 0.